Multiple, Load-Balanced Servers

 - Web-facing .NET is not used and should be disabled (some connectors require it, due to .NET API bindings).

 - No ODBC or DCOM are required inbound, so these services should be filtered or disabled at the web server.
 As with .NET, ODBC is sometimes needed to connect to target systems.

 - Inbound TCP/IP connections should be firewalled, allowing only port 443, remote desktop services (to configure the software) and a handful of ports between Password Manager servers, mainly for data replication.

 Each Password Manager server requires a database instance.
 Microsoft SQL 2016 is the recommended choice.
 Microsoft SQL 2014 and 2012 are also supported.
 Oracle database was supported on versions up to 9.0.x and is not supported on 10.0 or later releases.

 - Intel Xeon or similar CPU.
 Multi-core CPUs are supported and leveraged.
 Dual core is a minimum.

 - At least 16GB RAM -- 32GB or more is leveraged and is typical for a server.

-- At least 500GB of HD storage, preferably configured as RAID 5 for reliability and
+- At least 500GB of HD storage, preferably in an enterprise RAID